master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 But is pkg-haskell-checkout broken?

-And darcs http has bug.
-Use ssh plz.
+Also, darcs http has bug.
+Please use ssh.

 # Then, let's say...
 ![background](omaeha_naniwo.png)